+A natural gas supplier that becomes newly eligible for allowance allocation pursuant to section 95890(f) shall receive a true-up allocation in its first year of eligibility that is calculated as follows:

+TrueUps,t = E2011*ct-1+E2011*ct-2

+Where:

+“TrueUps,t” is the amount of true-up allowances allocated from budget year “t” to a newly eligible natural gas supplier to account for a compliance obligation incurred for data years “t–1” and “t–2,” if applicable.
+The true-up allocation shall only be calculated for years in which the entity was covered by the Cap-and-Invest Program.
+These true-up allowances from budget year “t” may be used for compliance for year “t-2” or subsequent years pursuant to sections 95856(h)(1)(D) and 95856(h)(2)(D);

+“E2011” is the emissions for natural gas supplier “S” for data year 2011, as calculated using the compliance obligation calculation methods under section 95852(c);

+“ct” is the adjustment factor for natural gas suppliers for budget year “t” to account for cap decline as specified in Table 9-2;

+“ct-1” is the adjustment factor for natural gas suppliers for budget year “t–1” to account for cap decline as specified in Table 9-2.
+This value shall be set to zero if the newly eligible natural gas supplier did not incur a compliance obligation for data year “t–1.”;

+“ct-2” is the adjustment factor for natural gas suppliers for budget year “t–2” to account for cap decline as specified in Table 9-2.
+This value shall be set to zero if the newly eligible natural gas supplier did not incur a compliance obligation for data year “t–2.”

 Transfer to Natural Gas Supplier Accounts.

 When a natural gas supplier as defined in section 95811(c) is eligible for a direct allocation, it shall inform the Executive Officer by September 1 of the amount of allowances to be placed into its compliance account and limited use holding account with the following constraints.
 If an entity fails to submit its distribution preference by this deadline, ARB will automatically place all directly allocated allowances for the following budget year in the entity's limited use holding account:

-The quantity of allowances placed into the limited use holding account will equal at least the amount of allowances provided in section 95893(a) multiplied by the applicable percentage in Table 9-5 or Table 9-6, rounded down to the nearest whole allowance.
+The quantity of allowances placed into the limited use holding account will equal at least the amount of allowances provided in section 95893(a) multiplied by the applicable percentage in Table 9-5 or Table 9-6, rounded down to the nearest whole allowance, less the number of allowances provided to electrical distribution utilities in accordance with the following:

+For investor-owned natural gas suppliers, a quantity of the natural gas supplier allocated allowances will be provided to electrical distribution utilities, equal to the amount of allowances determined in section 95893(a) multiplied by the applicable percentage in Table 9-6A, annually, rounded down to the nearest whole allowance.

 The remaining allowances from the total allowances allocated in section 95893(a) which are not placed into the limited use holding account will be placed into the entity's annual allocation holding account to be transferred by the Executive Officer into the entity's compliance account pursuant to section 95831(a)(6).

 Monetization Requirement.
 Within each calendar year beginning in 2015 and after, a natural gas supplier must offer for sale at auction all allowances in its limited use holding account that were issued from budget years that correspond to the current calendar year and from budget years prior to the current calendar year.

-Limitations on the Use of Auction Proceeds and Allowance Value.
+Limitations on the Use of Allowance Value.